 If you have software, you will have a software license audit.
 Vendors use it to ensure you’re using your software correctly and following your contract.
 Vendors also see the audit as a convenient revenue generator, so they’re auditing more frequently.

-Responding to an audit is a costly, demanding ordeal that sucks in people, time, and resources.
+Responding to software license audit is a costly, demanding ordeal that sucks in people, time, and resources.
 At the end of it, if the vendor finds you non-compliant, your company must pay fines or buy more licenses.

 Having a strong solid plan to defend yourself in an audit – an “audit defense” – is crucial.
 It helps you deliver accurate inventory data, so you can avoid fines for using your licenses incorrectly, and prevents draining IT resources that will affect your bottom line.